walterfan/webrtc_note/_sources/0.tutorial/learning_path.rst.txt

 .. contents::
    :local:

-Learn WebRTC in on month
+Learn WebRTC in one month
 =======================================
 Looks like an Impossible Mission, but we can do that on elementary level.